 - A hat, scarf, and gloves are must-haves in the cold. #polarVortex Click To Tweet

 - Gloves are not only a great accessory to keep your hands and fingers insulated, but also finish the styling of any winter outwear when chosen to match the vibe of the look.
-See how to style gloves at this link.
+See 13 tips how to improve your style with gloves at this link.

 - Wear gloves with adjustable wrist band or knit cuffs to avoid that cold air enters and mixes with the air between your layers.
 They also exist as elegant leather gloves, for instance, at LeatherCoatsEtc.

 - Wear outerwear that has knit cuffs in the sleeves for the same reason.
 Wear outerwear with knit cuffs to keep frigid air out when the polar vortex goes thru town. #polarVortex Click To Tweet

 - When your boots have a wide opening at below the knee or at the calf, wear boot toppers to hinder cold air to get into your boots from the top and as a stylish element of your outerwear outfit.
 Yes, mature women can look great with boot toppers.